12 White Sand Beaches on the Greek Islands

 Porto Katsiki Beach, Lefkada

 At first glance, Porto Katsiki Beach resembles the more famous Myrtos Beach found in Kefalonia.
 Both beaches are loved for their staggering natural beauty, but Porto Katsiki Beach steals the crown for us.
-Found on the Ionian island of Lefkada, this beach is a white sand, pebble beach set against a verdant cliffside and gorgeous turquoise waters.
+Found on the Ionian island of Lefkada, this is a white sand, pebble beach set against a verdant cliffside and gorgeous turquoise waters.

 This half-moon-shaped beach is busy in the summer, but you should be able to find a secluded slice of paradise to call your own for the day.
 Once you’ve found somewhere to relax, spend your day sunbathing, swimming, and enjoying the beautiful landscape.
-Sunbeds and umbrellas are dotted along the beach, and a beach bar can be found at the entrance.
+Sunbeds and umbrellas are dotted along the beach, and a bar can be found at the entrance.

 Read also: Best Time To Visit Greece